open-contracting-extensions/ocds_exchangeRate_extension/README.md

 The `exchangeRates` array can contain one or more `ExchangeRate` objects, consisting of:

 * `currency` - The destination currency for conversion of amount.
-Currency should always be specified using the uppercase 3-letter currency code from ISO4217.
+Currency must be specified using the uppercase 3-letter currency code from ISO4217.
 * `rate` - The rate to use in converting amount to the alternative currency.
 Amount x Rate = Alternative Currency Amount.
 * `date` - The date at which this exchange rate was current.
 * `source` - The source used to provide the value of the exchange rate, taken from the `exchangeRateSource.csv` codelist.